bamundi/learning-python/README.md

-# learning Python to process data
+# Python to process data

 Hi, I'm Edu Araya a web designer and front-end developer that want to learn Python for going to the dark side of the development (back-end).